-As we mentioned already, the aerodynamic characteristics of endwall contouring for subsonic speed has been thoroughly investigated.
-However, much less work has concentrated on transonic endwall contouring and the corresponding secondary flow mechanisms remain unclear.
+As we mentioned already, the aerodynamic characteristics of end wall contouring for subsonic speed has been thoroughly investigated.
+However, much less work has concentrated on transonic end wall contouring, and the corresponding secondary flow mechanisms remain unclear.

-Therefore, the main objective of this research is to investigate the effect of three types of endwall contouring: 1) only hub contour, 2) only tip contour, and 3) hub and tip contour on the aerodynamic performance of the ultra-low aspect ratio transonic turbine IGV.
-Furthermore, we investigate the secondary flow mechanisms, in particular whether there is a difference between the secondary flow model obtained from the low speed and from the linear cascade conditions.
+Therefore, the main objective of this research is to investigate the effect of three types of end wall contouring: (1) only hub contour, (2) only tip contour, and (3) hub and tip contour on the aerodynamic performance of the ultralow-AR transonic turbine IGV.
+Furthermore, we investigate the secondary flow mechanisms, particularly whether there is a difference between the secondary flow model obtained from the low speed and from the linear cascade conditions.

-Ultra-Low-AR Transonic Turbine Inlet Guide Vanes

-Figure 2 shows the meridional passage of the ultra lowaspect transonic turbine inlet guide vanes.
-The vane used in the present investigation is an inlet guide vane (IGV) in a single stage high-pressure turbine for a small turbofan engine that has been installed in a small business jet.
-The corrected mass flow rate is relatively low of 0.84 kg/s, and the exit Mach number and flow angle are 1.04 and 72.8 degrees at mid-span height, respectively.
-The Reynolds number Re based on the actual (true) chord at mid-span height is 3,500,000.
-The blade count NB was set to 8 in order to avoid the first resonance with a downstream rotor within the operating range, keeping the vane solidity constant.
-This leads to an "ultra-low-aspect ratio vane" of 0.21 (ratio of exit passage height to actual chord at hub) and the passage contraction ratio is 0.52.
-These parameters correspond to the optimized contraction line proposed by Deich et al. [8].
-Constrained by manufacturing costs, e.g. due to necessary cooling, the blade geometry is defined by only two cross-sections, the hub and the tip section.
+Ultralow-Aspect-Ratio Transonic Turbine Inlet Guide Vanes.
+Figure 2 shows the meridional passage of the ultralowaspect-ratio transonic turbine IGVs.
+The vane used in the present investigation is an IGV in a single-stage HPT for a small turbofan engine that has been installed in a small business jet.
+The corrected mass flow rate is relatively low at 0.84 kg/s, and the exit Mach number and flow angle are 1.04 and 72.8 deg at midspan height, respectively.
+The Reynolds number Re based on the actual (true) chord at midspan height is 3,500,000.
+The number of blades (NB) was set at 8 in order to avoid the first resonance with a downstream rotor within the operating range, keeping the vane solidity constant.
+This leads to an "ultralow-AR vane" of 0.21 (ratio of exit passage height to actual chord at hub), and the passage contraction ratio is 0.52.
+These parameters correspond to the optimized contraction line proposed by Deich et al. [7].
+Constrained by manufacturing costs, e.g., due to necessary cooling, the blade geometry is defined by only two cross sections, the hub and the tip section.
 Linear interpolation between these two sections is used to define the remaining blade geometry.
-The stator blade is circumferentially leaned by 14 degrees in order to suppress the development of a secondary flow near the hub-endwall.
-The blade axial solidity is constant along the span and it is 0.76.
-Zweifel's loading coefficient Z_w is 0.80.
-The axial coordinate X=0 roughly corresponds to the trailing edge (TE) of the ultralow-aspect ratio vane and X=+0.13 refers to the LE-location downstream of the rotor blade, called Station 2.
-In the following, we will refer to this blade and passage as the baseline vane and baseline passage, respectively, in particular when we compare it to the optimization results.
+The stator blade is circumferentially leaned by 14 deg in order to suppress the development of a secondary flow near the hub end wall.
+The blade axial solidity is constant along the span, and it is 0.76.
+Zweifel's loading coefficient Zw is 0.80.
+The axial coordinate X=0 roughly corresponds to the TE of the ultralow-AR vane and X = +0.13 refers to the leading edge (LE) location downstream of the rotor blade, called Station 2.
+In the following, we will refer to this blade and passage as the base line vane and base line passage, respectively, particularly when we compare it to the optimization results.